Does Sparse Connectivity Improve Generalization? Convolutional Networks Below the Edge of Stability: Introduction

 \section{Introduction}

-Convolutional neural networks (CNNs) \citep{fukushima1988neocognitron,lecun2002gradient} are among the most successful neural architectures.
+Convolutional neural networks (CNNs) \citep{fukushima1988neocognitron,lecun1998gradient} are among the most successful neural architectures.
 The renaissance of CNNs in computer vision tasks \citep{krizhevsky2012imagenet,ronneberger2015u,he2016deep} effectively ignited the modern deep learning revolution.
 CNNs remain a dominant choice in image and video generative models today \citep[see, e.g.,][and the references therein]{lai2025principles}.

-Modern CNN models are \emph{overparameterized} --- they are both deep (many layers) and wide (many convolutional filters) and often have more parameters than the number of data points to fit them.
-It was shown that, despite the ability to fit pure noise perfectly, overparameterized CNNs trained with gradient descent tend to generalize well with no explicit regularization --- much more so than their densely connected counterparts \citep[Figure~1]{zhang2017rethinking,arpit2017memorization}.
-It remains a mystery how the CNN architecture interacts with the implicit bias of gradient descent that ends up finding generalizing solutions.
+Modern CNN models are \emph{overparameterized} and often have more parameters than the number of data points to fit them.
+It was shown that, despite the ability to fit pure noise perfectly, overparameterized CNNs trained with gradient descent tend to generalize well without explicit regularization, much more so than their densely connected counterparts \citep{zhang2017rethinking,arpit2017memorization}.
+It remains a mystery how the CNN architecture interacts with the implicit regularization of gradient descent that ends up finding generalizing solutions.

-A tractable way to study GD's implicit regularization is to focus on properties shared by solutions that GD dynamics can practically reach and maintain.
-This viewpoint is strongly motivated by the empirical ``Edge of Stability'' (EoS) phenomenon, where training with large learning rates operates near a critical stability boundary determined by a balance between step size and local loss curvature \citep{cohen2020gradient}.
-It is also supported by theoretical analyses of discrete-time GD stability \citep{wu2018sgd,nar2018step,mulayoff2021implicit,nacson2022implicit,damian2022self}, which make precise that stability imposes a sharpness/curvature constraint that is intrinsic to the dynamics.
-Motivated by these works, we study the stability-constrained region as a proxy for GD's implicit regularization.
-The guiding problem is then to understand how much effective capacity remains after imposing this stability constraint.
+A tractable way to study the implicit regularization of gradient descent is to focus on the properties shared by solutions that GD can practically reach and maintain.
+Empirical work shows that gradient descent on neural networks typically enters the Edge-of-Stability (EoS) regime: the largest eigenvalue of the training loss Hessian increases, and then hovers around a stability threshold controlled by the step size~\citep{cohen2021gradient}.
+Theoretical analyses of minima stability prove that solutions that GD can stably converge to are inherently constrained by this threshold~\citep{wu2018sgd,nar2018step,mulayoff2021implicit,nacson2022implicit,damian2023self}.
+We refer to such solutions as \emph{below the edge of stability} (BEoS), following~\citet{qiao2024stable,liang2025datageometry}, and take the BEoS condition as the analytical setup for studying the implicit regularization of GD.